PFTL/website/content/blog/22_Step_by_step_qt.rst

 With just this code, we are starting a new thread in which the camera will be acquiring frames, but we are still not displaying them.
 For this, we will create a timer, which will be responsible for periodically updating the picture that is being displayed.

 While you acquire the movie you can also change the brightness and see the output in real time.
+You can find the complete code in the `Examples Folder of our repository <https://github.com/PFTL/website/tree/master/example_code/22_Step_By_Step_Qt/AI_camera_model>`_

 Conclusions
 -----------